 Bleached Baby Bangs Statement

-For maximum impact, bleach the baby bangs a different shade from the rest of your hair.
+For maximum impact, bleach the baby bangs a shade that contrasts with the length behind them.
 A platinum micro fringe against dark hair is a true statement, the kind of look that stops people on the street.

 It is a commitment on two fronts: the blunt fringe needs frequent trims, and the bleached section needs toning and gentle care to stay healthy.
 Bleaching such a small section concentrates the damage, so a bond-building treatment is worth it.

-If you want bold without the full cut commitment, this is one place color does the heavy lifting.
+If you want bold without the full cut commitment, this is one place where color alone carries the whole look.

 Micro Fringe With Color Blocking